Netflix Originals 2020: All the New TV Shows, Movies, and Comedy Specials to Stream | TV Guide

-There might be a lot of uncertainty in the world right now, but one thing remains the same: Netflix is still churning out original content just as quickly as ever.
-Throughout the first few months of 2020, the streaming service has been busy delivering new movies, shows, comedy specials, kids' programs, and more, with dozens upon dozens of new additions to its library so far this year.
-And even though the coronavirus pandemic has shut down many of its productions, Netflix still has plenty of new goodies to share right now.
+Need to something new to watch?
+Well, Netflix is here to help.
+The streaming service might've seen some of its productions paused as a result of the coronavirus pandemic, but it's still presenting new original content just as quickly as ever.
+Throughout the first few months of 2020, the streaming service has been consistently delivering new movies, shows, comedy specials, kids' programs, and more, with dozens upon dozens of new additions to its library so far this year.

 From the most popular shows to buzzy film projects to those titles that could prove to be the next big sleeper hit, we're here to help guide you through everything coming to Netflix this year.
 Below, you'll find all of the shows and movies that are arriving on Netflix in 2020.
 And be sure to bookmark this page, because we'll be updating this regularly as new titles are announced.